Tomass-Sousa/Cyberia-Trading-Indicator/README.md

-# Cyberia-Trading-Indicator-Pro (TradingView - Pine Script)
+# Cyberia-Trading-Indicator (TradingView - Pine Script)

 **A versatile technical indicator for TradingView**, integrating key components such as:
 - Exponential Moving Averages (EMAs)